 Check out the exhibits at Las Vegas Natural History Museum

-Start your day in Vegas at the Las Vegas Natural History Museum.
+Once you’ve filled up the tank, venture northward to check out the Las Vegas Natural History Museum.
 Full of interactive exhibits and educational classes, the museum gives a different experience than what you might be used to from other natural history museums.

 You can also see the Golden Shrine and King Tut’s sarcophagus.
 The natural history museum should definitely be added to your Las Vegas travel itinerary if you’re traveling with children.
 They’ll love the live displays and the kid’s area.